AliNisarAhmed/my-notes/Career/Questions to ask.md

 3. Challenges - what are the current challenges the company is facing
 4. Close - leave on a high note and be clear on what the next steps are

-I think there should be another section of question before 3 and 4, Technical questions.
+Note: I think there should be another section of questions before section 3 and 4 above: Technical questions.

 - Connect examples:
     - how did you come to work here?